tushartushar/taksidiotis/guide.md

 * Your walk to Acropolis and the monument of Parthenon can idealy match with a visit to the Acropolis Museum.
 The Acropolis Museum is an archaeological museum focused on the findings of the archaeological site of the Acropolis of Athens.
 The museum was built to house every artifact found on the rock and on the surrounding slopes, from the Greek Bronze Age to Roman and Byzantine Greece.
 [Click to see more](http://www.theacropolismuseum.gr/)

+* One of the most commonly used gadget these days, an alarm clock has its origin in ancient Greece.
+In due course of time and with the proper sophistication of technology, the alarm clock went through a number of changes from a mechanical alarm to the modern gadgets like cell phone, which come with inbuilt alarm.
+But the first of alarms used by ancient Greeks were nothing like today.
+They used to integrate mechanism to time the alarm which would sound off delicate water organs or pebbles into drums.

 ## Restaurants/Tavernas

 * In the heart of Athens, under the shade of the temple of Hephaestus on the picturesque Adrianou Street, lies the unique restaurant Kuzina.